Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Experiments

 \subsection{Experiments with Synthetic Data}

 Previous approaches have been tested on datasets with similar uncertainty levels across all their samples, or on synthetic datasets with a single region of low uncertainty surrounded by a gradual increase of noise.
 This is a limitation as it does not allow testing the ability of the PI's to adapt to rapid changes of uncertainty within the data.
 Therefore, we test all of the methods on a more challenging synthetic dataset with more fluctuations and extreme levels of uncertainty.
+The code is available at \url{https://github.com/NISL-MSU/PredictionIntervals}.